covalentlybound/AHEaD-2021/STARR/README.md

 devtools::install_github("rstats-db/bigrquery")
 ```

-No lets do a quick check with a public dataset to make sure everything is
+Now lets do a quick check with a public dataset to make sure everything is
 working before we get started with STARR.

 The basic steps for using `bigrquery` are to: